-As we have grown so have our band of noble and highly valued volunteers, who strive “via a range of differing means” to walk alongside a person who otherwise would have no-one unpaid in their lives.
+Stockport Advocacy’s roots are firmly embedded in the Citizen advocacy model, in fact to this day we are fortunate enough to have a band of noble and highly valued volunteers, who strive “via a range of differing means” to walk alongside a person who otherwise would have no-one unpaid in their lives.
 Our volunteers provide everything from stability to resourcefulness to common sense to ensure a normal ordinary life is achievable.
-They embrace together birthdays, weddings, funerals, sadness, challenges and joy, all freely given with very little in the way of thanks or recognition other than a bunch of flowers at Christmas!

-The above is now classed as “non-statutory advocacy”.
-In April 2015 we were awarded the Care Act Advocacy Contract from Stockport Council to supply “statutory advocacy”.
-Please see “services” for more information.
+In April 2015 we were awarded the Care Act Advocacy Contract from Stockport Council to supply “statutory advocacy” for vulnerable and marginalised people within the Stockport Borough.
+Please see “services” for more information on this.